SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 #### cases

-for both dative and dechticaetiative, CI is whatever the case of A2 was for v=2 (see other level of alignments).
-CII is dative for languages with dative morphosyntactic alignment.
-CII is dechticaetative for languages with dechticaetative morphosyntactic alignment.
-In the case of dative morphsynalign, A2 is called direct and A3 indirect object.
-In the case of dechticaetative morphsynalign, A2 is called primary and A3 secondary object. dative morphsynalign=indirective morphsynalign dechticaetiative morphsynalign=secundative morphsynalign Primarily dative langauges often still feature some dechticaetiative behavior.
+For ⟮＿A2A3 morphosyntactic alignment＿⟯, ⟮CI⟯ is ⟮whatever the case of A2 is⟯ for ⟮the given ＿A1A2 morphosyntactic alignment＿⟯. under ⟮＿dative morphosyntactic alignment＿⟯, ⟮CII⟯ is called »⟮dative⟯«. under ⟮＿dechticaetative morphosyntactic alignment＿⟯, ⟮CII⟯ is called »⟮dechticaetative⟯«.
+Under ⟮＿dative morphosyntactic alignment＿⟯, ⟮A2⟯ is called »⟮direct object⟯« and ⟮c-;A3⟯ »⟮indirect object⟯«.
+Under ⟮＿dechticaetative morphosyntactic alignment＿⟯, ⟮A2⟯ is called »⟮primary object⟯« and ⟮c-;A3⟯ »⟮secondary object⟯«.
+⟮dative morphsynalign⟯ =syn= ⟮indirective morphsynalign⟯ ⟮dechticaetiative morphsynalign⟯ =syn= ⟮secundative morphsynalign⟯ Languoids with ⟮primarily ＿dative morphosyntactic alignment＿⟯ ⟮often still feature⟯ ⟮some ＿dechticaetiative morphosyntactic alignment＿⟯.

 ### merging

-oblique case =syn= objective case
+⟮oblique case⟯ =syn= ⟮objective case⟯
-The oblique case is an argument-marking case that is not C1 (e.g. nominative or absolutive).
+»⟮The oblique case⟯« is ⟮＿an argument grammatical case＿⟯ that ⟮is not C1 (e.g. nominative or absolutive)⟯.
-Thus, for nom-accus dative morphsynalign the oblique case can be said to merge dative and accusative cases.
+Thus, for ⟮＿nominative-accusative＿⟯ & ⟮c_;＿dative＿⟯ ⟮＿morphosyntactic alignment＿⟯ ⟮＿the oblique case＿⟯ can be said to ⟮merge ＿dative＿ and ＿accusative cases＿⟯.
-English features an oblique case.
+⟮English⟯ features an oblique case.

 ### realization

-The most common types of morphosyntactic alignments (narrow) are nominative-accusative followed by ergative-absolutive.
+The ⟮most common⟯ types of A1A2 morphosyntactic alignments are ⟮＿nominative-accusative＿⟯ followed by ⟮＿ergative-absolutive＿⟯.
-Dative morphsynalign is more common than dechticaetiative.
+For A2A3 morphosyntactic alignments, ⟮＿dative＿⟯ is more common than ⟮＿dechticaetiative＿⟯.
-All languages I speak are nominative-accusative languages.
+All languages I speak have primarily ⟮＿nominative-accusative＿⟯ ⟮＿dative＿⟯ morphosyntactic alignment.

 ## semantic roles in monovalent verbs

-an unergative verb is an intransitive verb whose argument is an agent ^the most common case an unaccusative verb is an intransitive verb whose argument is not an agent.
+»⟮an unergative verb⟯« is ⟮＿an intransitive verb＿⟯ ⟮whose ＿argument＿ is ＿an agent＿ ⟯ ^the most common case
+»⟮an unaccusative verb⟯« is ⟮＿an intransitive verb＿⟯ ⟮whose ＿argument＿ is not ＿an agent＿⟯.

 ## voice

-Voice is a grammatical feature category which changes the valency of a verb and thus semantic roles of the arguments.
+»⟮Grammatical voice⟯« is ⟮＿a grammatical feature category＿⟯ which ⟮changes the ＿valency＿ of a verb⟯ and thus ⟮＿semantic roles＿ of ＿the arguments＿⟯.
+⟮＿Grammatical voice＿⟯ is generally realized on ⟮verbs/VPs⟯.
+⟮Grammatical voice⟯ =short=> ⟮voice⟯
-Grammatical voice is either active or passivelike.
+⟮＿Grammatical voice＿⟯ is either ⟮＿the active voice＿⟯ or ⟮＿the passivelike voice＿⟯.
-The active voice is the default, unmarked voice.
-Passivelike voices are voices which decrease the valency by demoting an argument.
+»⟮The active voice⟯« is ⟮the default⟯ voice and thus typically ⟮＿unmarked＿⟯.
+»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an argument＿⟯.
-Demoting an argument is dropping it or realizing it in some less central way.
+»⟮Demoting⟯« ⟮＿an argument＿⟯ is ⟮dropping it⟯ or ⟮realizing it in some less central way⟯, thus ⟮decreasing ＿the valency＿ of the verb⟯.
+For ⟮＿passivelike voices＿⟯, ⟮the item that is not ＿demoted＿⟯ ⟮keeps its ＿thematic role＿⟯, even though ⟮it is now a different ＿argument＿⟯.

 ### passivelike voices